Moccasin Bluff site: Occupations and associated pottery types

-Archaeologists often find pottery to be a very useful tool in analyzing a prehistoric culture.
-It is usually very plentiful at a site and the details of manufacture and decoration are very sensitive indicators of time, space and culture.
+Pottery is archaeologically useful for analyzing a prehistoric culture.
+It is usually very plentiful at a site and the details of manufacture and decoration are indicative of cultural progress and values.

 Middle Woodland (c.
 100 BC–500 AD)

 A total of 20 vessels of Havana Ware pottery was collected in the 1948 excavations.
 The Havana Culture was thought to be a local variant of the main Middle Woodland, which was dominated by the Adena and Hopewell cultures of the Mississippi and Ohio River Valleys.
 Middle Woodland cultures are characterized by their large burial mounds, some of which are still visible today; as well as their distinctive pottery forms, ceremonial practices, agricultural activities, and widespread trade networks.

 Late Woodland (c.
 500 AD–1500 AD) / Upper Mississippian (c.
 1000–1500 AD)

 The Late Woodland period in the Great Lakes region was characterized by the introduction of maize agriculture, which allowed for more efficient food production.
 This led to population increases which in turn led to increased competition for resources, resulting in more conflict/warfare.
 After 1000 AD, there was increased interaction and influence from the Mississippian cultures of the Mississippi River Valley, resulting in the formation of Upper Mississippian cultures in the Great Lakes area.

 Based on analysis of the Late Woodland / Upper Mississippian pottery collected in the 1948 excavations, 2 distinct types of pottery wares were defined: Late Woodland grit-tempered Moccasin Bluff Ware (327 vessels) and Upper Mississippian shell-tempered Berrien Ware (48 vessels).